JonathanHarford/epyc_discord_bun/README.md

 * Audit queries/indices
 * Add prompt to appropriate places
 * Use table for status
+* Send reminders before turns expire
+* Minimum number of turns
-* Allow for players to
+* Allow for players to play more than once in a game if enough turns have elapsed